exwm/yt_clipper/readme.md

 ## Markup Script Change Log

 - v0.0.72:

   - Use with `v3.0.2` of the installation.
 See [Clipper Script Installation](#clipper-script-installation).
     - Mac install added to instructions.
-  - Changes to `markup script`:
   - Add global encode settings editor (toggle with **shift+W** when global settings editor is open).
 See [Encoding Settings Guide](#encoding-settings-guide).
   - Add per marker pair encode settings overrides (toggle with **shift+W** when marker pair editor is open).
   - Add visual clarity to selected marker pair (now colored black in the center).
   - Increase width of all editors in YouTube theater mode and improve editor visual clarity.
   - Rename `Title Prefix` in global settings editor to `Title Suffix`.
   - Add `Title Prefix` input in marker pair editor.
-    - The generated webms are now named as follows: `Title Prefix` followed by `Title Suffix` followed by marker pair number.
+  - Generated webms are now named as follows: `Title Prefix` followed by `Title Suffix` followed by marker pair number.
   - Fix title suffix being rewrapped in square brackets when toggling global settings editor.
   - Remove generating of clipper script with **S** and copying.
   - Move saving markers json hotkey from **alt+S** to **S**.
   - Add auto previewing gamma correction with **shift+alt+G**.
-  - Changes to `clipper script`:
-    - Fix handling of DASH video and audio.
-    - Fix large audio files taking very long to begin encoding.
-    - Add additional logging for global and per marker pair settings.
-    - Generate log file saved alongside generated webms.
-    - Fix detecting mismatch of crop res height and video height.

 - v0.0.71:
   - Use with `v2.0.0` of the installation.
   - The installation is now leaner, using a single file for the `yt_clipper.exe`.
   - Add reporting of fetched YouTube video info (title, fps, width, height, bitrate).
   - Automatically set encoding settings based on detected video bitrate using constrained quality mode.
-This will keep file sizes for high bitrate videos under control and speed up encoding across the board.
+    - This will keep file sizes for high bitrate videos under control and speed up encoding across the board.
     - **The markers .json format has changed to accommodate this and is not compatible with earlier versions.**
   - Add summary report of generated webms (successful, failed, or skipped).
   - Add automatic reconnect for greater resiliency against network errors.